 Recommended by Amy from The Travel Fairies Blog

-Birmingham has a little bit of something for everyone, so it makes the perfect place to visit on a day trip from Nottingham.
+Birmingham has a little bit of something for everyone, so it makes the perfect place to visit on a day trip from Nottingham, there are also loads of cool date ideas in Birmingham if you are visiting with your partner.
 The city is full of history, culture, nature and fun!
 Birmingham is located in the West Midlands just over an hours drive away from Nottingham.
 There are also direct trains leaving hourly from Nottingham, the cost varies depending on what time the train is and if you book in advance but you can look at paying between £13 and £35.
+Check here for train prices and availability.

 One of the most famous, and fun things to do in Birmingham is to visit the Cadbury’s factory to see how the world famous chocolate is made, and get a few free samples too!
 It is located in Bournville on the edge of Birmingham and costs £18 for adults and £13.50 for children.